ramesh-suragam/Amazon-Product-Recommendation-System/README.md

 Due to github space restrictions the json data files are zipped to .gz files under data/*.gz.

-After cloning extract the .gz files into data directory
+After cloning extract the .gz files into data directory.